 Alright, let’s get down to it!
-I know many of you contact us in the pursuit of Amazon.com customer returns, so I thought it would be fitting to review a pallet of customer returned clothing from Amazon.
+Many of you have reached out in the pursuit of Amazon.com customer returns, so I thought it would be fitting to review a pallet of customer returned clothing from Amazon.

-Where can you find pallets like this?
+Where can you find sources for pallets like this?
 Good question.
 I have an answer for you…wait for it—The Liquidators Guide.
-Yeah, I know you wanted me to tell you right out where to locate Amazon.com returns, but hey, I have to make a living too!
-I’ve been buying liquidation merchandise for over a decade now, and I’ve packed all the good stuff in the guide I wrote.
-Buy the guide, you will be glad you did.
-Anyway, enough of the self self promotion.
+Yeah, I know you wanted me to tell you right off where to locate Amazon pallets, but hey, I have to make a living too!
+I’ve been buying liquidation merchandise since 2002, and with my experience, I’ve packed a lot knowledge of the industry within guide.
+If you’re new to the concept of liquidation sourcing, the guide will answer many of the questions you undoubtedly have.